-The BOCC selects the external members of the Debt Management Team, known as the Financing Team, based on a Request for Proposal (RFP) or Request for Qualifications (RFQ).
+The BOCC selects the external members of the Debt Management Team, known as the Financing Team.
+The County may select firm(s) to provide debt-related financial services without an RFP or RFQ, consistent with County and State legal requirements, based on a Request for Proposal (RFP) or Request for Qualifications (RFQ).
 Following an independent review, the internal members of the Debt Management Team will provide recommendations to the BOCC, as requested, on the selection of Financial Advisors and Underwriters.
 The BOCC makes all final determinations.